AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 We also upgraded in place existing applications to 6.5.0 without issues.\
 This of course does not mean you will not hit issues, but we took it seriously.

-Any questions or compatibility problems please open issues [here] (https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)
+Any questions or compatibility problems please open issues [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Thank you for using our product
 The IdentityModel Team.